Creative Writing Prompts

 Why we love creative writing prompts

-If you've ever sat in front of a computer or notebook and felt the urge to start creating worlds, characters, and storylines — all the while finding yourself unable to do so, then you've met the author's age-old foe: writer's block.
+If you've ever sat in front of a computer or notebook and felt the urge to start creating worlds, characters, and storylines — all the while finding yourself unable to do so — then you've met the author's age-old foe: writer's block.
 There's nothing more frustrating than finding the time but not the words to be creative.
-Enter our new directory!
+Enter our directory!
 If you're ready to kick writer's block to the curb and finally get started on your short story or novel, these unique story ideas might just be your ticket.

-Dramatic — if you want to make people laugh and cry within the same story, this might be your genre.
+Dramatic — If you want to make people laugh and cry within the same story, this might be your genre.

-Fantasy — the beauty of this genre is that the possibilities are as endless as your imagination.
+Fantasy — The beauty of this genre is that the possibilities are as endless as your imagination.

-Mystery — from whodunnits to cozy mysteries, it's time to bring out your inner detective.
+Mystery — From whodunnits to cozy mysteries, it's time to bring out your inner detective.

-After you find the perfect creative writing prompt
+After you find the perfect story idea

-How to Write a Short Story That Gets Published — a free, ten day course by Laura Mae Isaacman, a full-time editor who runs a book editing company in Brooklyn.
+- How to Write a Short Story That Gets Published — a free, ten-day course by Laura Mae Isaacman, a full-time editor who runs a book editing company in Brooklyn.

-Best Literary Magazines of 2019 — a directory of 100+ reputable magazines that accept unsolicited submissions.
+- Best Literary Magazines of 2023 — a directory of 100+ reputable magazines that accept unsolicited submissions.

 Beyond creative writing prompts: how to build a writing routine

-Set word count goals.
+- Set word count goals.
 And make them realistic!
 Don’t start out with lofty goals you’re unlikely to achieve.
 Give some thought to how many words you think you can write a week, and start there.
-If you find you’re hitting your weekly or daily goals easily, keep upping the stakes as your writing time becomes more ingrained in your routine.
+If you find you’re hitting your weekly or daily goals easily, keep upping the stakes as your craft time becomes more ingrained in your routine.

-Talk to friends and family about the project you’re working on.
+- Talk to friends and family about the project you’re working on.
 Doing so means that those close to you are likely to check in about the status of your piece — which in turn keeps you more accountable.